-We currently have three programs underway: two using our proprietary endoxifen (oral and topical formulations) and the other using our patented microcatheter technology.
+We currently have four programs underway: two using our proprietary endoxifen (oral and topical formulations) and two using our patented microcatheter technology.

-We are developing both oral and a topical formulation of endoxifen, which are now in a Phase 1 dose-finding clinical study being conducted by a leading Clinical Research Organization in Australia.
-The study is a placebo-controlled, repeat dose study of 48 healthy female volunteers.
-The primary end point is to assess the pharmacokinetics of both formulations of endoxifen over 28 days.
-The secondary endpoint is to assess safety and tolerability.
-Subject to positive results from this study, we plan to advance to one or more Phase 2 clinical studies in the second half of 2017.
+We are developing both oral and a topical formulation of endoxifen.
+In mid-2017 we completed a Phase 1 clinical study which was conducted by a leading Clinical Research Organization in Australia.
+The study was a placebo-controlled, repeat dose study of 48 healthy female volunteers.
+The objectives were to assess safety, tolerability and pharmacokinetics of both formulations of endoxifen over 28 days.
+All objectives were successfully met in the topical arms of the study.
+We plan to report results from the oral arm in the fourth quarter of 2017.

 Topical Endoxifen Program.
 The topical formulation of our proprietary endoxifen is being developed for women with a condition call mammographic breast density, or MBD, which has been shown in third-party studies to result in a higher risk of developing breast cancer.
 To date, 30 U.S. states require that findings of MBD be directly communicated to the patient.
 Although oral tamoxifen has been shown to reduce MBD, the benefit-risk ratio is generally not acceptable to most physicians and their patients.
 For example, it is estimated that no more than 5% of women at high-risk of developing breast cancer, including those with MBD, take oral tamoxifen to prevent breast cancer because of the risk of, or actual side-effects of, oral tamoxifen.